HL7/v2-to-fhir/input/pagecontent/validation.md

 ![Validation_3](Validation_3.png)

 ### Current Status and Intentions
-A prototype of a validator, developed by Robert Worden, was used during a connectathon and subsequent validations of the mapping tables to identify a series of issues during the definitional phase, although it has not been used for all mappings to date.
+A prototype of a validator, developed by Robert Worden, was used during a Connectathon and subsequent validations of the mapping tables to identify a series of issues during the definitional phase, although it has not been used for all mappings to date.
 Its inputs are:

 * A set of V2-FHIR mapping tables – typically with one message level mapping table, with segment-level mapping tables for all the segments in the message, data type mapping tables, and code value mapping tables